 Internships & Cooperative Education

 Internships are a wonderful way for students to explore career options and gain career experience.
-Internships can be located through a variety of ways including networking with departmental faculty, applying through organizational websites, career fairs and by visiting Hire-a-Hornet.
+Internships can be located through a variety of ways including networking with departmental faculty, applying through organizational websites, career fairs.

 Cooperative Education (Co-op) is no longer managed by Career Services.
 Each department now manages its own cooperative education program.
 Please stop by your departments main office for details.